 1 small can (198g) sliced mushroom (wash and drain from preservatives)

-2 packs (70g) Knorr cream of mushroom soup (dissolve in 237ml or 2 cups water to avoid lumps)
+2 packs (70g) Knorr cream of mushroom soup (dissolved in 237ml or 2 cups water to avoid lumps)

 1 small onion, minced